MBBS Counselling

 The NEET seat allotment letter is a crucial document that confirms the candidate’s acceptance of the designated seat in the respective college.
 It is necessary to download and carry this letter for the document verification process, ensuring a smooth admission procedure.

-Ans: If a student’s candidature under the caste reservation category is canceled by the authorities, they are then considered as a candidate in the general category.
+Ans: If a student’s candidature under the caste reservation category is canceled by the authorities, they are then considered a candidate in the general category.
 In such cases, if the student’s merit falls within the required mark, they may be awarded a seat in a college based on their general category rank.

-Ans: If a candidate is unable to secure a seat through NEET counselling, there are several alternative options available to them.
-They can consider participating in subsequent counselling rounds, where additional seats may become available.
 Another possibility is to explore management quota seats, which may have different eligibility criteria and application processes.
 Additionally, candidates can also contemplate alternative courses or colleges that align with their preferences and interests.
-It is essential for candidates to carefully consider these options and make informed decisions based on their individual circumstances.
+It is essential for candidates to carefully consider these options and make informed decisions based on their circumstances.